 Copper is a mineral that plays a role in the development of connective tissue and bones.
-It also takes care of the development of pigment in the hair and a proper functioning of the immune system.
+It also takes care of the development of pigment in hair and a proper functioning of the immune system.
 Copper is a co-factor of numerous enzymes.

 Copper is mainly found in offal, seafood, shellfish, nuts and cereal products.
 Furthermore, vegetables, fruits and cocoa products are sources of copper.